idda-dataset/home/_IDDAvsReal/IDDAvsBDD100K.md

 ## EXPERIMENT 1<br>From IDDA to BDD100K
-It tests how well the networks trained with images taken from the synthetic world adapt to the real one and how the different distribution of data in IDDA affect the performance in a real target domain.
-To do so we repeated the experiment two times considering as source domain two different IDDA distributions, one more similar and close to the real dataset (best case), the other much more different amd faraway (worst case).
+It tests how well the networks trained with images taken from the synthetic world adapt to the real one and how the different distribution of data in IDDA affect the performance in the real target domain.
+To do so, we repeated the experiment two times considering as source domain two different IDDA distributions, one more similar and close to the real dataset (best case), the other much more different and faraway (worst case).

 ### Source Scenario: